patricknelson/svelte-retag/README.md

 * Svelte 4: You cannot use slots in the light DOM (https://github.com/sveltejs/svelte/issues/8963), which also means no nesting of your web components
 * No context support (https://github.com/sveltejs/svelte/issues/8987)
-* Vite HMR doesn't work with custom elements (see comments of https://github.com/sveltejs/svelte/issues/8681 and issue https://github.com/sveltejs/svelte-hmr/issues/26)
+* Vite HMR doesn't work with custom elements (https://github.com/sveltejs/svelte/issues/8681 and https://github.com/sveltejs/svelte-hmr/issues/26)

 ## How do I use it?